 7 Tips from Shipshewana Flea Market for Selecting the Perfect Perennial

-Farmer's Market vendors offer a wide variety of seasonal plants perfect for the garden and you can get them all season at right here in Shipshewana, IN.
+Farmer's Market vendors offer a wide variety of plants, shrubs, trees and flowers all perfect for your home garden space.
+You can get them all season right here in Shipshewana, IN.
 Here are 7 easy tips to make sure you get the right one.

 I can never seem to remember the difference between a perennial and an annual.
 There are two mindsets, and no matter what I think, I always end up having to Google it to be sure I am right.

 Annual (meaning you have to plant it annually) is the accurate description, but I can’t help but to think that annual might also mean it comes back year-after-year… so my internal argument continues...

 Hopefully you don’t struggle with this but either way, you can find both perennials and annuals in the Farmer’s Market section of the Shipshewana Flea Market.
 Pat Cox, co-owner of Cox Landscaping & Nursery took a few minutes to straighten out my crazy thinking on the two and shares some great tips along the way for selecting the perfect perennial for your yard this season!

 To clear up my own confusion, once again, a perennial is a plant that comes back, ideally when Mother Nature obliges.
 So to help her out, you also might want to be sure you pick the right plant and the best location for it to thrive.
 To do that, we encourage you to plan an Indiana Amish getaway and set off to the Shipshewana Flea Market Farmer’s Market to decide on the perfect perennial!

 We have some stumps being removed, so I want to fill them in and this keeps me from having to seed the area with grass and it puts a decorative touch on our yard.